pablogila/qrotor/README.md

 ## From source

-Optionally, you can install ATON from the [GitHub repo](https://github.com/pablogila/qrotor/).
+Optionally, you can install QRotor from the [GitHub repo](https://github.com/pablogila/qrotor/).
 Clone the repository or download the [latest stable release](https://github.com/pablogila/qrotor/tags) as a ZIP, unzip it, and run inside it:
 ```bash